 Why are we doing this?

-Well, xMatters On-Demand improves, expands, streamlines, and just plain makes better almost everything that Advanced Messaging ever did.
-And that's not to mention all the fancy and cool new things that On-Demand does that we could only dream about back when we developed Advanced Messaging.
+Well, workflows improve, expand, streamline, and just plain make better almost everything that Advanced Messaging ever did.
+And that's not to mention all the fancy and cool new things that Flow Designer does that we could only dream about back when we developed Advanced Messaging.

 In short, very few people use Advanced Messaging anymore and anybody who does is kind of missing out on some really cool stuff.